Specification Curve Analysis

 The Specification Curve

-The idea of specification curve is a direct answer to the question provided by Simonsohn, Simmons and Nelson (2020).1 2
+The idea of specification curve is a direct answer to the question provided by Simonsohn, Simmons, and Nelson (2020).1

-To intuitively explain this concept, below is the Figure 2 from my paper Organization Capital and Executive Performance Incentives on the Journal of Banking & Finance,3 which is used to show the robustness of an substitution effect of organization capital on executive pay-for-performance sensitivity.
+To intuitively explain this concept, below is the Figure 2 from Gao, Leung, and Qiu (2021), which is used to show the robustness of an substitution effect of organization capital on executive pay-for-performance sensitivity.
 Therefore, the estimated coefficients for the variable of interest OC are expected to be negative across different model specifications.

 The plot is made up of two parts.
 The upper panel plots the coefficient estimates of OC in various model specifications, in descending order, and the associated 95% confidence intervals.
 Sample sizes of each model are plotted as bars at the bottom of the upper panel.
 For simplicity, we annotate only the maximum and minimum coefficient estimates, as well as the threshold of zero.
 The lower panel reports the exact specification for each model, where colored dots indicate the choices from various specification alternatives.
 Both panels share the same x-axis of model number.